Unfortunately, it’s a fact of life that your credit rating will be an essential aspect of your financial dealings.

 Direct from a lender or via a broker?

-When it comes to taking out credit, there are often two main ways to go about this.
+There are often two main ways to go about this when it comes to taking out credit.
 You can approach a lender directly and negotiate on the best rates, or you can trust a broker to find the best deal possible.

 The trouble with option one is that often there’s just too much to consider.
-Unless you know the world of finance inside and out, you are likely to miss out on the best deals.
+Unless you know the world of finance, you will likely miss out on the best deals.
 What’s worse is that with a bad credit rating you are likely to be rejected by many lenders, each time they make a search of your history and, if they decline to offer you credit, this will impact your future score.

 If you want to minimise rejection, minimise the impact the application has on your credit file and improve your chances of approval; going directly to the lender is probably not the right option.